-- In general, 9 out of 10 people experience dramatic pain relief after a replacement but living with an artificial joint poses new challenges.
+- In general, 9 out of 10 people experience dramatic pain relief after a replacement but living with an artificial knees and hips poses new challenges.
 Pilates apparatus can help build stability around the joint when guided by apparatus trained professionals.

-- Pilates offers just the right approach to rebuild balanced movement patterns in the body as well as maximize the benefits of the artificial joint.
+- Pilates apparatus offers just the right approach to rebuild balanced movement patterns in the body as well as maximize the benefits of the artificial joint.
 All our staff are highly trained and adapt to the individual.

 How Yoga can benefit Hip / Knee Replacement?